 The onboard VIA VT8237A RAID controller provides RAID 0, RAID 1, and JBOD configuration to two Serial ATA connectors.
-The onboard Marvell 88SE6121 controller supports two additional SATA 3.0 Gb/s connectors.
 See pages 2-23 and 5-10.

 S/PDIF out

 The motherboard's S/PDIF out function turns your computer into a high-end entertainment system with digital connectivity to powerful speaker systems.
 See page 2-21.